Ferromagnetism in tilted fermionic Mott insulators: Introduction

-In this paper, we investigate the magnetism, which is one of the most important quantum many-body phenomena, in tilted fermionic Mott insulators.
+In this paper, we investigate magnetism, which is one of the most important quantum many-body phenomena, in tilted fermionic Mott insulators.
 This is experimentally relevant to both Mott insulator materials under a static electric field and AMO systems with a linear potential.
-One of the authors has studied the magnetism of fermionic Mott insulators with a small tilt, schematically shown in Fig.~\ref{fig:fig1}(a)~\cite{Takasan2019}.
+Despite its importance and experimental relevance, most previous studies have focused on charge dynamics, localization phenomena, or constrained Hilbert-space structures, and the role of magnetic interactions in tilted fermionic Mott insulators has remained relatively unexplored.
+One of the authors of this paper has studied the magnetism of fermionic Mott insulators with a small tilt, schematically shown in Fig.~\ref{fig:fig1}(a)~\cite{Takasan2019}.
 In Ref.~\cite{Takasan2019}, it was demonstrated that the antiferromagnetic coupling is enhanced with a tilt, which was used for controlling various magnetic phases with electric fields.
 Recently, this idea has been shown to be applicable to more generic setups and useful for controlling other types of magnetic interactions~\cite{Furuya2021a, Furuya2021b}.
 In this paper, we address a broader parameter range of tilt including a much larger one.
 With a large tilt, it is naively expected that the Mott-insulating state is broken through the many-body Zener breakdown~\cite{Taguchi2000, Yamakawa2017, Oka2003, Eckstein2010, Meisner2010, Oka2012, Aron2012, Takasan2019breakdown}.
 This is true for the size of the tilt per site at the same order as the on-site interaction.
 However, with a much larger tilt, the fermions can be localized even under the tilt.
 This is induced by the Wannier-Stark localization~\cite{Wannier1960, Gluck2002, Schulz2019, vanNieuwenburg2019}, which freezes the charge degree of freedom.
 Thus, the system is still described as localized spins under a large tilt.
-Our question is what kind of magnetism emerges in this localized spin system and how the large tilt regime is connected to the small tilt one.
+Our question is what kind of magnetism emerges in this localized spin system and how the large-tilt regime is connected to the small tilt regime.